wschreyer/PENTrack/README.md

 The [Computational Geometry Algorithms Library](http://www.cgal.org/) is used to detect collisions of particle tracks with the experiment geometry defined by triangle meshes using AABB trees.
 Some Linux distributions (e.g. Ubuntu, Debian) include the libcgal-dev package, for all others, it has to be downloaded and installed manually from the website.
 In the latter case, you may have to adjust the CGAL_INCLUDE, CGAL_LIB and CGAL_SHAREDLIB paths in the Makefile.

-CGAL v4.1 - v4.3 have been tested.
+CGAL v4.1 - v4.4 have been tested.

+### Boost

+The [Boost C++ libraries](https://www.boost.org/) are a prerequisite for the CGAL library.
+Additionally, the simulation uses a 64bit Mersenne Twister pseudo-random number generator included in Boost 1.47.0 and newer.

 ### muparser